mason-hack-club/mason-meta/resources/education.md

 ## Flatiron School

 [Flatiron School](https://flatironschool.com/) gives free one-month access to a coding bootcamp for web development.
+This bootcamp is very integrated: you download a custom modified version of the atom client & it tracks your progress online.